LightTherapyIQ — Blue Light Therapy

 Blue Light Therapy for Seasonal Depression: How It Works and What to Expect

-Bright light therapy is a first-line treatment for seasonal affective disorder backed by decades of controlled trial evidence.
-Here's the mechanism, the protocol that works, and what doesn't.
+Bright light therapy is a first-line treatment for seasonal affective disorder, backed by decades of controlled trials.
+The mechanism, the protocol that works, and its limits.

 Apr 24, 2026